Fiber vs. cable internet: Compare speeds & prices

 Cable internet – 89%

-Fiber vs. cable provider comparison
+Fiber vs. cable internet provider comparison

 Fiber plans are more costly than most cable plans, but you are paying for faster speed with nearly symmetrical upload and download speeds.
 AT&T is a fiber leader, offering 300 Mbps for just $55/mo.
-It covers about 11% of the country with speeds up to 5 gig, some of the fastest in the country.
+It covers about 11% of the country with speeds up to 5 Gig, some of the fastest in the country.
 There are other providers hitting 10,000 Gbps, but those service areas are limited.

 Fiber and cable internet FAQs